LeandervanAarde26/Github-practices/README.md

 **Please note That this structure will vary basied on technologies and could be adapted from project to project**

+__NOTE__: README files should be reviewed regularly and kept up to date to make processes such as handovers easier and more efficient, the README file should act as a source of truth for developers and is a comprehensive guide as to what to expect, it's a good idea to further include things such as Design patterns, database types etc.
 #### README RESOURCES:
 - [Medium](https://wengerk.medium.com/why-having-a-readme-on-your-internal-project-is-essential-c85cb9dd8e65#:~:text=This%20is%20where%20the%20README,to%20contribute%20to%20the%20project.)
 - [MyGreatLearning](https://www.mygreatlearning.com/blog/readme-file/)